JasonGROSSO/Moonshot-project/documents/report/written-report.md

 ### Dependencies

 - The project relies on the following key dependencies:
-  - vscode: Provides the API for extension development and integration with the editor.
+  - **vscode**: Provides the API for extension development and integration with the editor.
-  - typescript: Enables static typing and modern JavaScript features.
+  - **typescript**: Enables static typing and modern JavaScript features.
-  - eslint: Enforces code quality and style guidelines.
+  - **eslint**: Enforces code quality and style guidelines.
 - All dependencies are managed via npm and locked using package-lock.json for reproducible builds.

 ---